Read this article in our brand new Speed Reading Mode

 This is how you stand out from the three billion users on social media today.
 Having a voice is one thing but being heard – that’s a whole other bag of potatoes.
 No matter how you slice it, people will flock towards valuable content over vacuous bluster.

-You’ll have heard all about SMART goals (if you haven’t then read this).
+You’ll have heard all about SMART goals (if you haven’t then read this article from HubSpot on the subject).
 However you create your targets, at least give yourself something to shoot for.
 Goal creation is a vital step so you can understand and commit to what ‘great’ looks like for your social media efforts.

 Specific: I want to boost traffic to our blog by increasing the number of blogs we publish each week from two to four times a week.
 Our in-house bloggers will increase their workload from writing two posts a week to four posts a week.